winding-lines/notes/content/notes/python-packages.md

 Some of the python magic is achieved through binary dependencies.
 Some of the tools used to bring those in the interpreter are:

 * [ctypes](https://docs.python.org/3/library/ctypes.html) - loads shared libraries using the Foreing Function Interface (FFI)
-* [cython](https://cython.org/) -  optimising static compiler for both the Python programming language and the extended Cython programming language.
+* [cython](https://cython.org/) -  optimising static compiler for both the Python programming language and the extended Cython programming language
+* [pybind11](https://github.com/pybind/pybind11) - seamless operability between C++11 and Python